Background & Research Focus

 Academic Lecturer at Bansomdej Chaophraya Rajabhat University (มหาวิทยาลัยราชภัฏบ้านสมเด็จเจ้าพระยา), Bangkok, Thailand (June 01, 2021, to May 21, 2024)

-At Bansomdej Chaophraya Rajabhat Unviersity, I have been a lecturer and advisor employed at the department of International Affairs and ASEAN Network.
-Specifically, I designed and taught courses on developing research skills, teaching pedagogy related to intercultural communication skills, as well as enhancing English language skills (including critical reading, academic writing and presenting, and general four skills) of future English teachers in Thailand.
+At Bansomdej Chaophraya Rajabhat Unviersity, I was a lecturer and advisor at the department of International Affairs and ASEAN Network.
+Here, I designed and taught courses on research skills, pedagogy, intercultural communication skills, and English language training (including critical reading, academic writing and presenting, and general four skills).
 In addition, as part of the international affairs team, I created and supported projects on internationalization of the university, including implementing the Sustainable Development Goals, seeking partnerships with institutions across Asia and Europe, and teaching intercultural skills to education staff at BSRU and abroad.
 During my time at BSRU, I learned how to teach effectively, how to organize classes and projects, how to foster open dialogue and to enhance my skills in adaptability, patience, and teamwork.

-Given my experiences as the second dual degree student for the Double Degree ‘Critical Heritage Studies of Asia and Europe’ at Leiden and National Taiwan University, and being the first to regularly follow the program, I was asked on the seventh-year anniversary of the program to instigate an academic research regarding the development of the academic studies of heritage studies globally, to provide an overview and compare heritage-related studies worldwide, and to reflect on the strengths and weaknesses of the program at Leiden-NTU-Yonsei University in order to improve the Double Degree.
-Here, I used methods of comparison and held interviews with current and former students in the program.
+With my experiences as the second dual degree student for the Double Degree ‘Critical Heritage Studies of Asia and Europe’ at Leiden and National Taiwan University, I was invited to research the development of the academic studies of heritage studies globally, to provide an overview and compare heritage-related studies worldwide, and to reflect on the strengths and weaknesses of this Double Degree program between Leiden, NTU, and Yonsei University.
+Here, I performed a review sutdy of existing programs and held interviews with current and former students in the program.
 An interview for the Newsletter of the IIAS on this research can be found here.

 Tour guide at the National Museum of World Cultures (Museum Volkenkunde), Leiden, the Netherlands (September 1, 2016, to August 31, 2018)